 Most toddlers have a short attention span regardless of the activity.
 So don't get discouraged when your toddler doesn't want to join you and read the entire New Testament in one sitting.
 Break down principles and stories into really small portions to make it more manageable.

 Reading a few scriptures about Christ and then simplifying them into toddler language is a great way to keep it short.
 Don't attempt chapters at a time, and remember you don't have to study the scriptures in any specific order.
 You may also consider watching a clip from videos that correspond.
-The Living Scriptures animated videos were always a favorite in my house growing up!
+The Church has created over 100 Bible videos that would be perfect for you to use.

 While it's important later on in life that your kids understand the doctrine of the Atonement, the Creation, Jesus' Ministry, etc., when you're teaching a toddler, focus on simple testimony.
 Phrases like "Jesus loves me and you" or "Jesus died for us and now He lives again" can be powerful for a toddler who's learning to love the Lord.